fioprotocol/fips/fip-5.md

 |Record OBT|As is|Not allowed|As is|Not allowed|Friend workflow|

 All existing calls will function as is.
 All new calls for privacy users are designated with the priv_ prefix.

+This model should allow a user with privacy option set to 1 or 2 to restores seed phrases to a wallet which does not yet support privacy, and not break, although some features will not work.

 ## Future considerations
 Isn't this enough?